corneliusm4114/sep10-freedom-project/prep/content.md

 ## Part A: existing technology
 * Command Vehicle
-  * Command Vehicle, like the M577 and more Modern ones like the Styrker
+  * Command Vehicles, like the M577 and more Modern ones like the Styrker
   * [image text](image URL)

 ## Part B: possible future technology